marzent/IINACT/README.md

 - Doesn't have any sort of auto-update system
 - Cactbot may work *with issues* (the configuration is currently not saved for sure)
-- Not all parse settings exposed in the GUI are properly implemented yet
+- TTS is not fully implemented yet

+PRs are always welcome :)